HangtingYe/UADB/readme.md

 | 54_imdb            | 64.06704      |
 | 55_yelp            | 58.62         |

-## Surprising effects on source UAD's decision boundaries on synthetic datasets.
+## 📊 Surprising effects on source UAD's decision boundaries on synthetic datasets.
 ![image](figures/decision_boundary.png)

+## 🤗 Citing the paper

+If our work is useful for your own, you can cite us with the following BibTex entry:

+    @inproceedings{ye2023uadb,
+    title={Uadb: Unsupervised anomaly detection booster},
+    author={Ye, Hangting and Liu, Zhining and Shen, Xinyi and Cao, Wei and Zheng, Shun and Gui, Xiaofan and Zhang, Huishuai and Chang, Yi and Bian, Jiang}, booktitle={2023 IEEE 39th International Conference on Data Engineering (ICDE)}, pages={2593--2606},
+    year={2023},
+    organization={IEEE}
+    }